-You Have to Submit It Every Year
+You Have to Submit the FAFSA Every Year

 Most high school seniors hear so much about the FAFSA before heading into college that many get sick of the name!
 Due to that, and the lack of hearing about it in college every year, it can lead some students to believe it’s a sort of “one and done” thing.

 It’s not!
 To keep your benefits or receive new loans in general, you have to complete the FAFSA every single year you are attending college.
 Make sure to let your parents know so they can give you their financial information every time you fill out the forms.
 They can also qualify for specific loans through FAFSA, such as the PLUS loan.

 Information changes from year to year.
 Your parents may have moved or their income went up in the previous twelve months.
 You don’t want to submit the wrong information and potentially lose any benefits or loans you had received the year previously.

 Not updating it could also prevent you from receiving any loans you are now eligible for.
 Every time you fill it out, ask your parents if the information you have is up to date.

 Many colleges and universities also use FAFSA for their own grants, loans, and scholarship programs.
 Even if you don’t think you’ll qualify for the FAFSA loan you want, fill it out anyway!
 You may be surprised at what your school offers you and it could save you and your family money for years to come.